 The scope comes with scalable ballistic sighting marks to give you high-precision accuracy every time you aim using the "Frame in frame" mode.
 You can adjust the mode for the degree of clarity you require for every shot.
 The scope includes a wide-angle eyepiece, so you see everything you sight.

-Armasight Nemesis6x-SD Gen 2+ Night Vision Rifle Scope w/6x Magnification
+4) Armasight Nemesis6x-SD Gen 2+ Night Vision Rifle Scope w/6x Magnification

-You can adjust the magnification of the lens six times with 6.5 degrees of FOV magnification.
+A night hunter can adjust the magnification of the lens six times with 6.5 degrees of FOV magnification.
 The light controls have ABC (Auto Bright Controls) to illuminate the center red cross reticle for simple, easy adjustments.
 The scope is water-resistant and comes with battery indicator lights and a CR123A battery requirement.

-ATN Gen CGT Night Arrow 2-CGT Night Vision Weapon Sight
+5) ATN Gen CGT Night Arrow 2-CGT Night Vision Weapon Sight

 The ATN Gen CGT Night Arrow 2-CGT Night Vision Weapon Sight comes with two times the magnification and automatic brightness control for every time you aim.
 The scope is perfect for sport shooting or varmint hunting as it comes with a "red on green" reticle system so you can see crosshair illumination.

-The automatic brightness feature allows you to see a high level of detail through the protective tube.
+The automatic brightness adjustment feature allows you to see a high level of detail through the protective tube.
 You can adjust that brightness using a single knob for perfect illumination.
 A built-in infrared illuminator ensures you will see everything in great detail over one hundred yards away.

 The scope is lightweight and durable with a rugged, nitrogen-sealed scope that water and fog-resistant.
 An objective lens, an eyepiece, and a power supply come with the phototube scope to help you adjust your sight and shot for the right light and angle.
 The resolution of the scope goes up to fifty-four millimeters with a field of view of seventeen degrees.